ustwo/ustwo.com-frontend/contributing.md

 ```
 Note: Use `@mixin` and standard CSS as much as possible here, no mixins unless necessary.

+#### Selector naming conventions

+Simple words separated by hyphens.
+No BEM.
+Elements inside the component do not need reference to the parent.
+If the component is truly isolated this shouldn't be a problem.
+Let's see what happens :)

 ### SASS

 Three very useful, arguably unavoidable CSS extensions: